 Kimchi – 100-200g a day

 Kimchi is a traditional Korean side dish made from fermented vegetables like cabbage.
 It is low in calories and fiber, which can help you feel full for extended periods.
 The Kpop diet plan consists of 100-200g of kimchi daily.
 As kimchi is a staple side dish in South Korea, it is easy to get.
-However, those that do not have access to kimchi can make them at home.
+However, those who do not have access to kimchi can make them at home.
 Here is a fast and easy kimchi recipe you can follow.

 The reason why kimchi is crucial in a Kpop diet is that it is filled with beta-carotene and other antioxidant compounds.
 They are also an excellent source of Vitamin A and Vitamin C. If you can’t find kimchi try to find something spicy to add to your Kpop diet plan.
 Spices can help boost your metabolism and increase fat burning, making them a great addition to any weight loss plan.